Top 10 Cultural Differences that Can Cause Embarrassment, Misunderstanding and Even Troubles

 6 In the Middle East, it's rude to accept a gift or a business card with the left hand because the left hand is customarily used to handle bodily hygiene.
 In China and Japan you should use both hands.

-As the business with China expands...learn to accept business cards with both hands if you badly want a contract or the job.
+As business with China expands, learn to accept business cards with both hands if you badly want a contract or the job.

 7 In America, standing with hands on the hips may suggest power or pride, but in Argentina, it may suggest anger or a challenge.

-An Argentinan man: Huh?!
+An Argentinian man: Huh?!
 You want to challenge me?! *cracks knuckles* Let's see how strong you are!

-It's a big "NO" to show power or pride with hands on the hips in Argentina, or to Argentinians elsewhere in the world.
-Because for them, this would be a challenge, like "I'm angry and I'm ready to fight with you".
+It's a big "NO" to show power or pride with hands on the hips in Argentina or to Argentinians elsewhere in the world.
+For them, this would be a challenge, like "I'm angry and I'm ready to fight with you."

 8 In Polynesia, people stick out their tongue to greet people which is taken as a sign of mockery in most of other cultures.

-Another point to note Maori (a Polynesian subcultures) carved statues very frequently have their tongues out.
-However, the tongue out is not always a greeting in Maori culture, but can be an aggressive gesture thus it is often invoked in a haka (war dance).
+Another point to note: Maori (a Polynesian subculture) carved statues very frequently have their tongues out.
+However, the tongue out is not always a greeting in Maori culture, but can be an aggressive gesture.
+Thus, it is often invoked in a haka (war dance).

 REALLY?
 I had no idea!
 Thanks for telling me!
 Now I won't have to get offended if a Polynesian sticks their tongue out at me.